johnashu/harmony_blockchain_sync_alerts/README.md

 ### Get a token
 Send the command `/serversynctoken` to the @vStatsBot on telegram to get your token.

+Save token as message on telegram will auto delete after 60 seconds.

 ### Download the script
 We suggest storing it in your home folder.